-Two iShares products have become the first fixed income ETFs to brake through the $10bn barrier for the first time this side of the pond, in another milestone for the European ETF industry.
+Two iShares products have become the first fixed income ETFs to break through the $10bn barrier for the first time this side of the pond, in another milestone for the European ETF industry.

 In April, the iShares Core € Corp Bond UCITS ETF (IEAC) passed €10bn assets under management (AUM), following launch in March 2009, while the iShares JP Morgan EM Local Govt Bond UCITS ETF (IEML) crossed $10bn in assets in the same month.